smartdevicelink/sdl_evolution/proposals/0207-rpc-message-protection.md

 Mobile proxy shall send/receive encrypted RPC requests/responses if the app chooses to `setPayloadProtected(true)` in an encryption enabled service even if the corresponding RPC does not need encryption.

-### Sample security library for Android
-Although how to integrating a security library in the mobile apps and how to set up a protected SDL service is out of the scope of this proposal, we will provide a sample android security library to support testing the implementation of the proposal.

 ### SDL core change